NikolaiRadke/Noko/howto_compile/README.md

 ###NOTE: These options are used globally for all sketches.

 **Prerequisits**
 If you have Optiboot installed, you don't need to change anything.
 If you have IDE 1.6.10 with AVR Core 1.6.12, relax.
 But it's still recomended to do both: installing Optiboot and setting compiler options.
+If you encounter (too much) troubles or tend to be lazy, see section *How to upload a precompiled hex-file* below.

 Linux: with IDE 1.6.6-1.6.9 use AVR Core 1.6.9 and see intructions below.
 Windows: IDE 1.6.9 - 1.6.9 do *not* work without Optiboot.
 Install Optiboot and see intructions below.